Tutorial: Configure LawVu for automatic user provisioning

 Define the users that you would like to provision to LawVu by choosing the desired values in Scope in the Settings section.

 When you are ready to provision, click Save.

 This operation starts the initial synchronization cycle of all users defined in Scope in the Settings section.
-The initial cycle takes longer to perform than subsequent cycles, which occur approximately every 40 minutes as long as the Azure AD provisioning service is running.
+The initial cycle takes longer to perform than subsequent cycles, which occur approximately every 40 minutes as long as the Microsoft Entra provisioning service is running.

 Once you've configured provisioning, use the following resources to monitor your deployment:

 - Use the provisioning logs to determine which users have been provisioned successfully or unsuccessfully

 - Check the progress bar to see the status of the provisioning cycle and how close it is to completion

 - If the provisioning configuration seems to be in an unhealthy state, the application will go into quarantine.
 Learn more about quarantine states here.

 - Managing user account provisioning for Enterprise Apps